plops/cl-cpp-generator2/example/154_stm32/article.md

 - master timer can be used to synchronize the 6 timing units, if more than 2 outputs are required or off-chip synch

+- events 6..10 have digital filter to remove spurious transitions at the cost of higher response latency

+- chopper unit can superimpose carrier signal on top of the active PWM waveform. this is for isolation transformers, 16 frequencies 1.56 to 25MHz

+- HRTIM has 10 ADC trigger channels, 2 channels per adc for regular and injected sequencers

+- trigger rate can be reduced down to 1 out of 32

+- this document doesn't clarify if the adc can be triggered with the hrtimer resolution (or if it will just start with the next closest ADC clock cycle)